ECS153/final-project-lxrn/README.md

   - When a message is received, the server autofills the sender values (not transmitted in the request).
   - When a client receives their messages they only see who sent the message (if someone obtains a message not intended for them they won't know the intended recipient).
 - When a server receives a message, it simply stores it for when the recipient logs in and asks to receive their messages.
+  - Messages are encrypted so that if database is broken into, messages still can't be read without access to the server's private key & algorithm
 - The server doesn't forward or push to clients automatically, receiving messages happens when a user logs in to check their 'box'
   - This breaks the path between sender and receiver so that you can't follow a message from sender to server on to the recipient, only sender to server (and it's a guess about whether they're actually a sender or not).
 - The server allows only one authenticated login for a user at any time, limiting where their messages get sent